supermemo-wiki/SuperMemo.Wiki/supermemo/backup-guide.md

 ## Why should you backup ?

 > ⚠️ **Your collection is precious**.
-If you are using SuperMemo, you will likely be pouring days, weeks or months of your life into building it.
+If you are using SuperMemo, you will likely be pouring weeks, months or years of your life into building it.
 Don't let it all go to waste. **Having frequent backups is vital**.
 {.is-warning}

 Do you care about your health ?
 Would you take a gamble with your life and forfeit your health insurance ?
 If your answer is no, then keep reading.

-Computer glitches can happen at any time.
-It is precisely because we cannot anticipate them, that we take measures to mitigate their potential damage.
+Just like health issues, computer glitches can happen at any time.
+It is precisely because we cannot anticipate these events, that we take measures to mitigate their potential damage.

 > *Still not convinced* ?
 [Read testimonies](#testimonies) of SuperMemo users who remained skeptic, until it was too late.
 {.is-info}